Back on the markers again and, for whatever reason, I've developed a taste for drawing…

 As a very last step, I spattered the red and yellow cadmiums over the figures and platforms and, once the spattering was dry, rubbed off all the masking fluid spatters.

-Final verdict? Ā This is acceptable and going up for sale. Ā These abstractified Western paintings tend to get good feedback. Ā The one thing that bugs me about this one is the values. Ā That middle figure’s feet and shins are all dark, just like the shadowy boards underneath them. Ā I should either have made the figure lighter to contrast against the boards or merged the bottom of the figure into the shadows, Charles Reid style. Ā A bit frustrating as I see in my notes on purple cool that it’s important to not make values too dark in this key. Ā Still, I’ve done much worse and it’s good to be able to produce an acceptable watercolour for the first time in a while.
+Final verdict? Ā This is acceptable and going up for sale.
+To see the price, click here.Ā These abstractified Western paintings tend to get good feedback. Ā The one thing that bugs me about this one is the values. Ā That middle figure’s feet and shins are all dark, just like the shadowy boards underneath them. Ā I should either have made the figure lighter to contrast against the boards or merged the bottom of the figure into the shadows, Charles Reid style. Ā A bit frustrating as I see in my notes on purple cool that it’s important to not make values too dark in this key. Ā Still, I’ve done much worse and it’s good to be able to produce an acceptable watercolour for the first time in a while.

 Leave a Reply